00

 What is the difference between cloud and data analytics?

-Cloud analytics utilizes cloud infrastructure, offering scalability and flexibility, while traditional data analytics may rely on on-premises systems with more limited capabilities.
+Cloud analytics utilizes cloud infrastructure, offering scalability and flexibility.
+In contrast, traditional data analytics often relies on on-premises systems, which can be limited in their scalability, flexibility, and advanced tools.

 What are the two ways of using cloud analytics?